Graph Neural Networks for Graphs with Heterophily: A Survey: Heterophilic GNNs With Non-Local Neighbor Extension

+Recently, Ordered GNN \cite{song2022ordered} proposes to order the messages passing into the node representation, with specific blocks of neurons targeted for message passing within specific hops.
+This is achieved by aligning the hierarchy of the rooted-tree of a central node with the ordered neurons in its node representation.
+Based on simple design in the spectral domain, EvenNet \cite{lei2022evennet} discards messages from odd-order neighbors inspired by balance theory, deriving a graph filter with only even-order terms, which can be generalized to graphs of different homophily.

+In summary, the high-order neighbor mixing methods straightforwardly include higher-order neighbors in local neighbor sets and devise an appropriate combination scheme to effectively integrate multi-order neighborhood information.
+Its objective is to alleviate the impact of local heterophily by incorporating richer homophilic information from higher-order neighborhoods.

-\subsubsection{Potential Neighbor Discovery}
+\subsection{Potential Neighbor Discovery}

 Compared to high-order neighbor mixing methods directly utilizing the inherent structural information from graphs, potential neighbor discovery methods reconsider the definition of neighbors in heterophilic graphs and build innovative structural neighbors through the entire topology exploration with heterophily.
-Apart from the original neighbor set, these methods construct a new potential neighbor set $\mathcal{N}_p(v) = \{u: s(v,u) < \tau \}$, where $s(u,v)$ is a metric function that measures the distance between nodes $u$ and $v$ in a specifically defined latent space and $\tau$ is a threshold to limit the number of neighbors.
+Apart from the original neighbor set, these methods construct a new potential neighbor set that can be further formalized as